 What Increases Your Risk

-- Existing health conditions, such as fibromyalgia, shingles, arthritis, depression or anxiety disorders, or having a limb amputated (phantom limb pain).
+- Existing health conditions, such as fibromyalgia, shingles, arthritis, depression or anxiety disorders, or phantom limb pain.

-- Overall general health condition.
+- Overall general health.
 You may have a weakened immune system, which can lead to frequent infections or illness.

-- Lifestyle, such as not eating healthy foods, not exercising regularly, smoking, or having a substance abuse or alcohol dependency problem.
+- Lifestyle, such as not eating healthy foods, not exercising regularly, smoking, or having a drug or alcohol problem.

-Other factors that may increase your risk for chronic pain include stress, relationship problems, or a history of physical, sexual, or emotional abuse.
+Other risk factors include stress, relationship problems, or a history of physical, sexual, or emotional abuse.